 We have consistently placed in the Indiana 9th District Congressional Art Competition.
 Our students won the competition in 2008 and 2013 and have placed in the top 3 consistently.
 New Albany students have won St. James Art Show Scholarships in Art and Photography.
 The Art Jam competition at Ivy Tech has awarded several scholarships to our students over the last few years.
 Our students have also been awarded the University of Louisville Stern J. Bramson Photography Award.

-Our art department sponsors two Art Clubs and a chapter of the National Art Honor Society.
+Our art department sponsors a chapter of the National Art Honor Society.
 Students in the National Art Honor Society strive to attain the highest standards in art scholarship, character, and service, and to bring art education to the attention of the school and community.

 Since 1971, Visual Art Educators in our school corporation have coordinated the New Albany Floyd County Secondary Art Show, which features student art work juried in by their teachers.
 The annual art show is then juried by a panel of professional artists and former art educators.
 Recent judges have included, nationally known fiber artist, Penny Sisto, as well as regional artists Elmer Lucille Allen, Betty Levi, and Yin-Rei Hicks.
 Student work is juried for cash prizes sponsored by the Art Awards Fund.
 Community sponsors for Best of Show and Merit Awards include The Arts Council of Southern Indiana, The Carnegie Center for Art and History (exhibition space), Plum Blossom Studio, and Preston Art Center.
 The show is exhibited for two weeks at the Carnegie Center for Art and History and culminates with a reception and awards program that has historically awarded thousands of dollars to aspiring young artists.